reduce-algebra/reduce-algebra/common-lisp/README.md

 Environment variables and dots ("." or "..") in filenames are expanded by `cd/chdir` and `open` relative to the current working directory of the REDUCE process.

-The identifier `common-lisp` is always included in the list assigned to the standard REDUCE fluid variable `lispsystem!*` and the identifiers `sbcl`, `clisp`, etc. and `win32`, `cygwin`, `unix`, etc. are included as appropriate.
+The identifiers `common-lisp` and `sl-on-cl` are always included in the list assigned to the standard REDUCE fluid variable `lispsystem!*` and the identifiers `sbcl`, `clisp`, etc. and `win32`, `cygwin`, `unix`, etc. are included as appropriate.
 These identifiers indicate the Lisp and operating system on which REDUCE was built and can be used to customise the behaviour of REDUCE, as is done in some of the REDUCE files in this directory (but not at present in any other files).
 The identifier `win32` means Microsoft Windows in general and appears for both 32 and 64-bit builds.
 The identifier `unix` appears for Linux builds, and both `cygwin` and `unix` appear for Cygwin builds.

 For Cygwin CLISP REDUCE (on MS Windows), the REDUCE `gnuplot` package tries to run Cygwin gnuplot if it is available and if not then it tries to run native MS Windows gnuplot (which is included in REDUCE binary distributions for MS Windows).
 Cygwin gnuplot produces graphical output if REDUCE is run under the X Window System and text output otherwise.
 For CLISP REDUCE on Linux and SBCL REDUCE on both MS Windows and Linux, gnuplot produces graphical output.